Cochliomyia hominivorax: Life cycle

 New World screwworm flies are obligate parasites, as their larvae require living tissue for food.
 This lifestyle distinguishes them from other members of the genus, whose larvae primarily feed on necrotic tissue or excrement.
 These other Cochliomyia flies, such as Cochliomyia macellaria, are facultative parasites, in that they sometimes lay eggs on lesions already infested with C. hominivorax to produce secondary myiasis.
 Thus they are considered "secondary" screwworm flies, while hominivorax is "primary".

 The New World screwworm fly prefers to lay its eggs near wounds, such as those caused by dehorning or castration, but also near the navel of newborns or on insect bites.
 Healthy areas with soft tissue or body orifices can also be infested, such as the inner corner of the eye (medial canthus) or the perineum.
 The New World screwworm fly infests wild and domestic animals, and less frequently birds and humans.
 Cold-blooded (poikilothermic) animals or carrion cannot be infested.

 Screwworm females lay 250–500 eggs in the exposed flesh of warm-blooded animals.
 The larvae hatch and burrow into the surrounding tissue as they feed.
 Should the wound be disturbed during this time, the larvae burrow or "screw" deeper into the flesh, hence the larva's common name.
 The maggots can cause severe tissue damage or even death to the host.
-About three to seven days after hatching, the larvae fall to the ground to pupate, reaching the adult stage about seven days later.
+About three to seven days after hatching, the larvae fall to the ground to pupate, emerging as adults about seven days later.
 Female screwworm flies mate four to five days after hatching.

 The entire life cycle is around 20 days.
 A female can lay up to 3,000 eggs and fly up to 200 km during her life.
 Males mate up to ten times.
-They behave relatively isolated and hide in vegetation until they spot a female.
+They remain relatively isolated and hide in vegetation until they spot a female.
 Mating occurs on vegetation.
 Females copulate only once and retain the male's sperm for life, a fact which has been exploited in eradication programs using the sterile insect technique.